-Molecular identification of the recovered fungi confirmed that several species of Botryosphaeria are involved in ABC in both commercial avocado nursery and orchards throughout California.
-These species include Lasiodiplodia theobromae, Botryosphaeria dothidea, and Neofusicoccum species (N. luteum, N. parvum, N. australe), the latter group being the most commonly found species throughout the surveyed areas.
-The molecular techniques revealed that the same species were recovered from nursery and young orchards, an additional indication that inoculum in new orchards can originate from the nursery as symptomless infection on young trees, although spread from adjacent cankered old orchards cannot be excluded depending on the site.
+Molecular identification of the recovered fungi confirmed that several species of Botryosphaeria are involved in ABC in both commercial avocado nurseries and orchards throughout California.
+These species include Lasiodiplodia theobromae, Botryosphaeria dothidea, and Neofusicoccum species (N. luteum, N. parvum, N. australe), the latter group being the most common species throughout the surveyed areas.
+The molecular techniques revealed the same species were recovered from nursery and young orchards, an additional indication that inoculum in new orchards can originate from the nursery as symptomless infection on young trees, although spread from adjacent cankered old orchards cannot be excluded depending on the site.

-Impact of pathogen on avocado scions and rootstocks.
+Impact of Pathogen on Avocado Scions and Rootstocks.